Ammar-nasr13/Dart-Tutorials/README.md

 - Classes cannot extend, implement, or mix in int.
 - If the number is greater than the range, that wrap to that range on overflow.

-**differance between using int and bitwise operators in Dart and Javascript**
+➡️**differance between using int and bitwise operators in Dart and Javascript**

 - JavaScript does not have int, it has one type for numbers called *double-precision floating point values.*
 - double-precision floating point values can represent numbers up to a certain range less than the range of vm.